 The question of which streams, lakes, wetlands and other water bodies across the U.S. should receive federal protection under the Clean Water Act has been a major controversy in environmental law over the past 20 years.
-The latest twist came on Sept.
-9, 2019, when U.S. Environmental Protection Agency Administrator Andrew Wheeler and Army Assistant Secretary R.D.
-James signed a final rule repealing the Obama administration’s “Clean Water Rule.”
+The latest twist came on Jan.
+23, 2020, when the U.S. Environmental Protection Agency and the Department of the Army finalized the Navigable Waters Protection Rule, the Trump administration’s replacement for the Obama administration’s “Clean Water Rule.”

 Efforts to clarify it through informal guidance or congressional action had failed, so the Obama administration proposed a new rule.
 It acted under mounting pressure from various quarters, including some members of the Supreme Court.

-Announcing the repeal, Wheeler and James asserted that they were “providing greater regulatory certainty” and ending a federal power grab.
+Announcing plans to repeal the rule, EPA officials asserted that they were “providing greater regulatory certainty” and ending a federal power grab.
 But they face a stiff challenge from the rule’s supporters, including more than a dozen state attorneys general, and courts may not buy their arguments.

 Rule changes require evidence